The Headless Edit: No.2

 - Open, Heaven by Seán Hewitt

-A novel about two teenage boys bonding with each other over one transformative year.
-Irish poet-turned-author Seán Hewitt takes a slightly overused trope - gay boy falls in love with his seemingly straight best friend - and turns it into a fresh, nuanced and beautiful story.
-Hewitt perfectly captures how confusing and intoxicating puberty-fuelled love can be.
+Book ✹ Two teenage boys.
+One transformative year.
+Irish poet-turned-author Seán Hewitt transports you into the confusing, puberty-fuelled mind of a young queer man.
+Hewitt takes an overused trope - gay boy falls in love with his seemingly straight best friend - and turns it into a beautiful, nuanced, intoxicating love story.

 Lunar New Year Art Raffle